mosaaleb/devium/README.md

 # :computer: Devium
 ![screenshot](screenshot.png)

-Devium is social networking platform for developers.
+Devium is a social networking platform for developers.
-You can connect with your peer develpers and interact with them.
+You can connect with your peer developers and interact with them.
-Devium is built with Rails, and fully tested with RSpec and Capybara.
+Devium is built with Rails and fully tested with RSpec and Capybara.

 ## Intro
-This is a part of Rails curriculum on [Microverse](https://www.microverse.org/), originally built for educational purposes.
+This is a part of the Rails curriculum on [Microverse](https://www.microverse.org/), originally built for educational purposes.

 ## Setup